tyj144/google-calendar-automator/README.md

 Within each row, we can pull out the event information by filtering by the ```<p>``` tag and putting each string in a list.
 The first ```<p>``` gives us the date, the second the time, the third whether it's home or away, etc.

 Since all events in the table are organized in the same way, we always know that the date is first, the time is second, etc. That means when Google Calendar asks for an event's date, we can pull it out of the first column.
 When Google Calendar asks for the event's location, we can pull it out of the fifth column.

+## The Parts
+### Schedule Scraper (scraper.py)
+All schedules online are organized in some kind of table.
+Any HTML table will have a tag/class that marks its rows, and another tag/class that marks its columns.
+### Event Manager (event_manager.py)

 ## Current Issues/Limitations
 * Date strings must be edited manually depending on the website.